aidenwallis/kysely-d1/README.md

 ## Usage

 Pass your D1 binding into the dialect in order to configure the Kysely client.
-Follow the private D1 beta docs to setup a D1 binding to your worker.
+Follow [these docs](https://developers.cloudflare.com/d1/get-started/#4-bind-your-worker-to-your-d1-database) for instructions on how to do so.

 ```typescript
 import { Kysely } from 'kysely';